Kleissl/HollowRC/README.md

 # HollowRC

-A Python libary for general design of hollow reinforced concrete sections under combined actions packed into an easy to use executable.
+A Python library for general design of hollow reinforced concrete sections under combined actions packed into an easy to use executable.

 ## Getting Started - Installation